krkn-chaos/krkn/docs/service_disruption_scenarios.md

-###  Delete Namespace Scenarios
+###  Service Disruption Scenarios (Previously Delete Namespace Scenario)

-Using this type of scenario configuration one is able to delete a specific namespace, or a namespace matching a certain regex string.
+Using this type of scenario configuration one is able to delete crucial objects in a specific namespace, or a namespace matching a certain regex string.

 Configuration Options: